DOI-USGS/sfrmaker/README.md

                     fix_comids.txt      # list of comids with two or more sets of endpoints.
 These are usually segments that meander out of and then back into the grid.

 ##### 3) manually delete flowlines and corresponding gridcell polygons
 for segments that have multiple starts/ends (e.g. those that meander out of the grid and back in).
-They are indicated in fix\_comids.txt.

 These should be deleted from river_explode.shp.

 ##### 4) run CleanupRiverCells.py,
 which trims down the river cells shapefiles to reflect the deletiosn that were made in the previous step deleting COMIDs from river_explode.shp